ssh-mitm/ssh-mitm/doc/authentication.rst

 **publickey authentication** is supported and SSH-MITM is able to detect, if a user is able to login with publickey authentication on the remote server.
-This allows SSH-MITM to acccept the same key as the destination server.
+This allows SSH-MITM to accept the same key as the destination server.

 SSH-MITM is able to request the agent from the client and use it for remote authentication.
 By using this feature, it's possible